regular/ssb-electroparty/readme.md

   }
 ```

-> Embedding an invite code and the name of the (future) ssb feed into the config file (and therefore into the Application's binary) allows for an invite-by-email scenario: A user of your client wants to invite a friend to the network.
+> Embedding an invite code and the name of the (future) ssb feed into the config file (and therefore into the application's binary) allows for an invite-by-email scenario: A user of your client wants to invite a friend to the network.
 They enter the friend's email address and name into a form.
 On the download-server/pub an invite code is created for this user and put into a config file, along with that friends's name and the feedid of the inviting user.
-An email is sent out to the friend containing a download URL that encodes that config file's data (new user's name, invite code, inviring user's feedid).
-If that link is clicked, a customized Zipfile is created (replacing files in a zip is much faster than repacking the entire application).
-If the new user runs the application, they will automatically accpet the invite code, follow their friend and post an about message with their name!
+An email is sent out to the friend containing a download URL that encodes that config file's data (new user's name, invite code, inviting user's feedid).
+If that link is clicked, a customized zipfile is created (replacing files in a zip is much faster than repacking the entire application).
+If the new user runs the application, they will automatically accpet the invite code, follow their friend and post an about message with their name. (or rather be presented with an input field pre-filled with their name or something similar)

 ## 2. Bootloading